 - ਏਹੁ ਜੋਗੁ ਨ ਹੋਵੈ ਜੋਗੀ ਜਿ ਕੁਟੰਬੁ ਛੋਡਿ ਪਰਭਵਣੁ ਕਰਹਿ ॥: This is not Yoga, O Yogi, to abandon your family and wander around (sggs 909).

-In other words, if one’s spiritual efforts turn into a mere show of empty rituals or Pakhand (hypocrisy), and makes one freeloader (ਵੇਲੜ, ਮੰਗ ਖਾਣੇ, “ਮਖਟੂ”- lazy bums…) is disapproved by the SGGS.
+In other words, if one’s spiritual efforts turn into a mere show of empty rituals or Pakhand (hypocrisy) and makes one freeloader (ਵੇਲੜ, ਮੰਗ ਖਾਣੇ, ‘ਮਖਟੂ’- lazy bums…) etc., is disapproved in the SGGS.

 - ਕਹਤ ਸੁਨਤ ਕਛੁ ਜੋਗੁ ਨ ਹੋਊ ॥: By just hearing and telling stories, no one attains Yoga, or Union with God (sggs 251).

-There is Baabaa Nanak’s Bani called “Sidh Gosati” on page 938 of the SGGS.
+There is Baabaa Nanak’s Bani called ‘Sidh Gosati’ on page 938 of the SGGS.

-There are a total of 73 stanzas or Pourhee in this entire “Sidh Gosati”.
+There are a total of 73 stanzas or Pourhee in this entire ‘Sidh Gosati’.

-However, there is ONLY one Rahaaou (ਰਹਾਉ) in the entire “Sidh Gosati”!
+However, there is ONLY one Rahaaou (ਰਹਾਉ) in the entire ‘Sidh Gosati’!

-- ਕਿਆ ਭਵੀਐ ਸਚਿ ਸੂਚਾ ਹੋਇ ॥ ਸਾਚ ਸਬਦ ਬਿਨੁ ਮੁਕਤਿ ਨ ਕੋਇ ॥੧॥ ਰਹਾਉ ॥: (Baabaa Nanak tells Yogis) what is the use of wandering around (at places of pilgrimage, mountains, jungles, in peculiar external appearances, etc.)?
-Purity comes only through Truth.
-Without the True Wisdom (ਸੱਚਾ ਗਿਆਨ, Upadesh), no one finds liberation ||1||Pause|| (sggs 938).
+- ਕਿਆ ਭਵੀਐ ਸਚਿ ਸੂਚਾ ਹੋਇ ॥ ਸਾਚ ਸਬਦ ਬਿਨੁ ਮੁਕਤਿ ਨ ਕੋਇ ॥੧॥ ਰਹਾਉ ॥: (Baabaa Nanak tells Yogis) what is the use of wandering around (in peculiar external appearances at places of pilgrimage, mountains, jungles, etc.)?
+One becomes pure by uniting with Truth.
+Without the true Shabad (Upadesh, Wisdom…), no one finds liberation ||1||Pause|| (sggs 938).